Facebook Remarketing: Advertising to the Right People

 Anyone who knows digital marketing will tell you that retargeting is where the magic happens.
 People who are remarketed to are MUCH more likely to convert than marketing to a cold audience.
 Using the Facebook Pixel is absolutely pivotal for anyone who is trying to master Facebook ads.

-Creating custom audience in Facebook’s ad manager is how you are going to put the pixel to work.
-There are four different kinds of audiences you can create: customer file, website traffic, app activity and engagement.
-The two that I use the most and have had the most success with are customer files and website traffic.
+Creating a custom audience in Facebook’s ad manager is how you are going to put the pixel to work.
+There are four different kinds of audiences you can create: customer file, website traffic, app activity, and engagement.
+The two that I use the most and have had the most success with our customer files and website traffic.

-Creating an audience based off of online behaviors is going to put you in a much better position to generate a higher return on your ad spend.
+Creating an audience based on online behaviors is going to put you in a much better position to generate a higher return on your ad spend.

 Now let’s talk about what a lookalike audience is and how to create one.
 But first let me put this into perspective.
 Facebook has an UNBELIEVABLE amount of data.
 More than we can even fathom.
 Lookalike audiences really utilize all of this data.